ThomasStoyles/BorderlandsWeaponGen/README.md

 # Known app issues
 There is only one issue within the application.

 * HTML layout needs to be changed

 # Challenges

+When creating this project I ran into many challenges which I had to overcome the first challenge was json.
+When I was creating my python application I originally set myself a task which was above my abilities.
+Therefore once I had comepleted the application it was impossible to test the application because i had not implemented json correctly.
+I was not calling json at all the services therefore, I had to change my application to a more simple version and then correctly implemented json so that my service 1 was receiving the data correctly.

+The last issue I came across was with the swarm set up.
+When trying to initialize the swarm I had already created a manager swarm which was on my development VM rather than the swarm manager VM.
+Therefore I was unable to add my swarm worker to the correct VM, as it was part of the development VM swarm.
+To change to this I had to remove the development swarm and then add it using the join token this allowed me to put these two vms together in a swarm.

 # Future updates
+The application can be improved and therefore we will have future updates.

 * Adding an nginx balance loader so its not as secure as it could be
 * Adding an SQL database for store the values generated which will allow for more features
 * More complex randomizers

 # Conclusion
+In conclusion I feel like this project has pushed me into areas that I am new too and, has allowed me to explore areas of DevOps that I wasn't comfortable with.
+This has made me more confident in my ability in Jenkins and Python while, learning new skills such as Ansible and Docker.
+This project is not perfect but with more experience I will be able to come back to this project and improve it.

 # Contributors
 Thomas Stoyles